step-security/github-actions-goat/docs/RestrictOutboundTraffic.md

 ## Using Harden Runner with ARC (Actions Runner Controller) for Auditing Outbound Traffic

-As of now, Actions Runner Controller (ARC) can be used in conjunction with Harden Runner to audit outbound traffic during your workflows in a Kubernetes environment.
-It's important to note that while the feature to restrict outbound traffic is not yet available, it is currently in development and is expected to be released in a few weeks.
+Actions Runner Controller (ARC) is a Kubernetes controller for GitHub Actions self-hosted runners.

-ARC is a Kubernetes controller for GitHub Actions self-hosted runners.
 By deploying the ARC Harden Runner DaemonSet on your Kubernetes cluster, Harden Runner is seamlessly integrated across all your existing GitHub Actions workflows.
 This facilitates a uniform auditing of outbound traffic without the need to adjust each workflow separately.

 During your workflows, the ARC Harden Runner DaemonSet systematically examines the outbound calls made and correlates them with each step of the workflow.